Brookville Branch Library this week - The Register Herald

 Bring babies and toddlers for games, songs and stories that have an early literacy base and are designed to aid in stimulating the learning process for babies and toddlers.
 Caregivers are encouraged to bring children from ages birth to 24 months old to join in this fun program.
 Registration is not required.

-Adults looking for more mystery in their life can participate in a monthly book discussion featuring mystery novels!
-The book they’ll be reading then discussing is “A Slow Fire Burning” by Paula Hawkins.
-Registration is available, but not required.

-To register in advance, visit the Brookville Branch Events tab online at daytonmetrolibrary.org, by calling 937-463-2665 or at the library.
+Registration is required.
+Register in advance under the Brookville Branch Events tab online at daytonmetrolibrary.org, by calling 937-463-2665 or at the library.

 Movers and Shakers Storytime, 10-10:30 a.m.